craflin/umdoc/Doc/manual.md

 ##### Project Non-Goals

-In contrary, goals that the project does not try a achieve are:
+In contrary, goals that the project does not try to achieve are:

 * Support of all Markdown features and dialects.
-* Create output in other formats than *PDF*.
+* Create output in other formats than *LaTeX* or *PDF*.

 # Installation